Michael Ho

-President of Chinese Family History Group 2018-2020 Before I give presentations, I am often introduced with how I’ve been researching my family history for over thirty years.
-This is absolutely true, and I’ll get into that in a little bit.
-But it does raise an interesting question: Aren’t you done yet?
-Let’s flashback to when…
+Michael Ho President of Chinese Family History Group 2018-2020 I have been researching my family history for over thirty years.
+This is absolutely true, but it does raise an interesting question: Aren’t you done yet?
+Let’s flashback to when I got started.
+I was interested in hearing family stories at an early age, and I…

 Read MoreMy Father Was My Gateway To American Life.
 Then I Found Out He Lied To Get Into This Country.